Trade to be focus of Australia, Indonesia talks

 8:15am: Jason Clare told media the Australian Maritime Safety Authority's initial response was to tell the boat to return to Indonesia:

 "When that phone call occurred on Wednesday morning, at about 1:30 in the morning, and [the boat] was 38 nautical miles south of Indonesia, AMSA told the people on that boat to return to Indonesia.
-That was very good advice then."
+That was very good advice then."8:05am: Jason Om explains what Mr Clare had to say about what happened after the first distress call was sent out.

 "But it wasn't until the Thursday morning that the concerns were increased about the safety of that boat and that's when border protection swung into action and the life rafts eventually were dropped off by an RAAF plane at about 5 o'clock on Thursday."